Atari CX40 joystick: Other joysticks from Atari

-The CX40 remained popular throughout the run of the 2600 and Atari 8-bit computers, but by the end of their run many 3rd party improvements had appeared and Atari introduced new controllers of their own.
+The CX40 remained popular throughout the run of the 2600 and Atari 8-bit computers, but by the end of their run many third party improvements had appeared and Atari introduced new controllers of their own.

-Released in the summer of 1983, the CX842 "Remote Control Wireless Joystick" was a rebranded version of the Cynex Game Mate 2.
-These were essentially CX40's on top of a radio device, so the bases were quite large as a result.
+Released in the summer of 1983, the CX842 "Remote Control Wireless Joystick" is a rebranded version of the Cynex Game Mate 2.
+These are essentially CX40's on top of a radio device, so the bases are quite large as a result.
 A separate receiver box completes the connection to the console.

 Atari also advertised the CX43 "Space Age Joystick", the most radical change to the basic concept.
-This was essentially a very small version of the CX40 mounted on top of a trigger-style handle with a fire button on the front.
-The handle was intended to be held in one hand while the other operated the very short stick on top.
+This is essentially a very small version of the CX40 mounted on top of a trigger-style handle with a fire button on the front.
+The handle is intended to be held in one hand while the other operates the very short stick on top.
 The CX43 may be a rebranded version of the Milton Bradley HD2000, which was never released.

 The Atari 7800's CX-24 Pro-Line joystick was designed to be backward compatible with the 2600 and its games.
 The Pro-Line was originally advertised specifically for the 2600 in 1983, but was not released until it was made the pack-in controller for the 7800.
 Its right fire button was designed to switch between functioning as a discrete button for 7800 games, and as a duplicate of the left fire button (which was functionally identical to the CX-40's lone fire button) for 2600 games.
-The Atari CX-78 Joypad, available in PAL markets in place of the CX-24, had the same compatibility as the Pro-Line stick.
+The Atari CX-78 Joypad, available in PAL markets in place of the CX-24, has the same compatibility as the Pro-Line stick.

 3rd party alternatives

 The Commodore VC1311 was introduced after their clone of the CX40 was ordered off the market.

 The CX40 was the only model in widespread use until about 1981, when the introduction of Space Invaders on the 2600 quadrupled that platform's sales.
 This led to a thriving 3rd party market for better sticks for use on the 2600.

-Many were almost identical copies of the CX40.
-Other examples of barely-modified sticks include the Gemini GemStick, which was essentially a CX40 with a somewhat larger base and the fire button replaced by a larger yellow version.
-The Gemstick 2 added a second button in the upper right.
-The Suncom Slik-Stik was slightly more modified with the case rounded off and a large red plastic ball at the tip of a shortened stick.
-The shorter stick made it more suitable for single-handed use.
+Many are almost identical copies of the CX40.
+Other examples of barely-modified sticks include the Gemini GemStick, which is essentially a CX40 with a somewhat larger base and the fire button replaced by a larger yellow version.
+The Gemstick 2 adds a second button in the upper right.
+The Suncom Slik-Stik is slightly more modified with the case rounded off and a large red plastic ball at the tip of a shortened stick.
+The shorter stick makes it more suitable for single-handed use.
 Suncom later introduced the TAC-2, essentially a larger Slik-Stik with buttons on both sides, for left-handed users.